Daihongchen/movies_and_tv_recommendation_system/README.md

 This project applied keras embedding method and nueral networks to build a movies/TV recommender system with the data from Amazon reviews in 2018.

-Please click here to check out the demo of the movie recommender app built upon the model developed in this project, and Flask.
+Please click blow to check out the demo of the movie recommender app built upon the model developed in this project, and Flask.

 <A href='https://movie-recommender-max.herokuapp.com/'>Max-Your-Movie-Recommender</a>